Rohpat419/SpotifyTools-CLI/README.md

-# SpotifyTools
+# SpotifyTools - CLI App
 Some tools that I thought would be useful for my Spotify experience that weren't built into the app.

-## Features
+## Tools

 - **Duplicate Cleaner**: Remove duplicate songs from your playlists.

-This is not a native spotify feature and was the first tool that I wanted to create for this project.
+This is surprisingly not a native spotify feature and was the first tool that I wanted to create for this project.
 The idea was first realized years ago in a super messy script.
 Now it exists as part of the semi-decent terminal app you see here.

 - **Explicit Content Filter**: Remove explicit content from your playlists.

+This idea came to me when I was driving my little cousin home from school and I played my family friendly playlist.
+This playlist had 0 songs with the Spotify Explicit tag on it, but Hot N Cold by Katy Perry was in the playlist.
+This song is not marked as explicit on Spotify but it contains a curse word.
+I wanted a way to filter out explicit content based on lyrics.

 - **Top Artists/Tracks**: Get a list of your top artists or tracks.

+I saw that the Spotify API has an endpoint for grabbing a user's top artists and tracks.
+I thought it would be a cool and easy feature to tack on to the app.
+People do like to see this kind of data (cough cough, Spotify Wrapped).

 ## How to Use